 - An Icing Spatula or Butter Knife

-Next, place the cookie sheet back into the fridge for another hour or until the bark is completely solid.
-Once solid you can remove the bark from the cookie sheet and slice it into pieces.
-Enjoy immediately or store in the fridge until you plan to serve it or gift it.
+- Finally, place the cookie sheet back into the fridge for another hour or until the bark is completely solid.
+Once solid you can remove the chocolate bark from the cookie sheet and slice it into pieces.

 I hope you and your family have a wonderful holiday season.
-Whether you are making this for yourself or as a gift enjoy!
+Whether you are making this Christmas Bark recipe for yourself or as a gift enjoy!

 - 12 Oz White Chocolate Melted